Bouddi Coastal Walk

 This section ends at Maitland Bay, a 600-metre sweeping curved beach that backs directly onto lush bushland.
 The protected cove means that it is usually calm, however the beach is unpatrolled, and you should swim with caution.

-The walk can be ended here (with a two-car shuffle) by taking the trail back up the western end of the beach, following the path to the Maitland Bay Information Centre on The Scenic Road.
+The walk can be ended here (with a two-car shuffle) by taking the trail back up the western end of the beach, following the Maitland Bay Track to the information centre on The Scenic Road.
 Otherwise, retrace your steps back to Putty Beach.

 Section 2: Maitland Bay to Little Beach